EXPERIENCE & SKILL MATTERS

 Community property is any assets earned or purchased while you were married, as well as any debts accrued in the course of the marriage.
 Assets acquired through a gift or inheritance are not counted as community property.
 In contrast, separate property is anything you or your spouse earned or owned before getting married, including any debts.
 In addition, anything earned from or purchased with separate property remains separate.
 In a divorce, you and your spouse may work together to produce an agreement about how property should be divided and present the agreement to a judge for approval.
 If you cannot agree, the judge may make those decisions on your behalf.

 Divorces are not only emotionally draining but also require each side to make a series of crucial decisions and comply with all court procedures and deadlines.
-An attorney can help you avoid getting overwhelmed with the process and remove all guesswork and obstacles, helping you turn the page on this difficult chapter of your life in the most efficient way possible.
-If you are planning to get a divorce or have questions, the attorneys at Khosroabadi & Hill are ready to help.
-Call our office in San Diego at 858-240-2093 to see how we can help you.
+A San Diego divorce lawyer can help you avoid getting overwhelmed with the process and remove all guesswork and obstacles, helping you turn the page on this difficult chapter of your life in the most efficient way possible.
+If you are planning to get a divorce or have questions, the San Diego divorce attorneys at Khosroabadi & Hill are ready to help.
+Call our office at 858-240-2093 to see how we can help you.
+With offices in San Diego and Temecula, we are ready to serve the residents of San Diego and Riverside Counties.